 The NFSI has petitioned the U.S. Consumer Product Safety Commission (CPSC) to request that they require flooring manufacturers to test and label their products slip resistance per the ANSI/NFSI B101.3 wet DCOF standard and ANSI/NFSI B101.5 product labeling standard.
-This common sense approach is strongly opposed by the flooring industry who seeks to keep the consumer unformed as it relates to their products safety.
+This common-sense approach is strongly opposed by the flooring industry who seeks to keep the consumer unformed as it relates to the safety of their products.

 The NFSI believes that consumers have a right to know just how slippery the floors they seek to purchase are and ask that you support our petition by submitting a comment to the CPSC at: https://www.regulations.gov/docket?D=CPSC-2018-0014.
 The deadline date for comments is August 6, 2018.